 Branding and Email Layout

-- Use colours that match your logo for backgrounds borders and set a promotion that suggests the use of colors outside your brand such as running the following promotion with good color.
+- Use colours that match your logo for backgrounds borders and set a promotion that suggests the use of colours outside your brand such as running the following promotion with good colour.

-When choosing email designs, it’s important to brand each type of email format consistently; for example, make sure your email newsletter looks similar but not identical to your email promotions that way people recognize your brand and the purpose of each email.
+When choosing email designs, it’s important to brand each type of email format consistently; for example, make sure your email newsletter looks similar but not identical to your email promotions that way people recognise your brand and the purpose of each email.
 One of the best ways to ensure brand consistency with all your emails is to design your emails based on similar looking email templates.

-It has three basic choices for laying out columns effectively in your email: you can use columns of equal width to avoid emphasizing the continent one column over the other.
-You can put a narrow column on the left side of your email to emphasize the content in a larger column to the right.
-You can also put a narrow column on the right part of the email to highlight the content in a larger column to the left.
-If you feel like you have so much content a single email that you need to organize your content into more than two columns may want to think floating up your content into manifold shorter emails and sending with a higher frequency.
+It has three basic choices for laying out columns effectively in your email: you can use columns of equal width to avoid emphasising the content of one column over the other.
+You can put a narrow column on the left side of your email to emphasise the content in a larger column to the right or you can also put a narrow column on the right part of the email to highlight the content in a larger column to the left.
+If you feel like you have so much content in a single email, then you need to organise your content into more than two columns.You may want to think about floating up your content into manifold shorter emails and sending with a higher frequency.